gemini-clustering/GemClus/README.md

 information (GEMINI).
 The package was written to be a scikit-learn compatible extension.

-You can find the complete documentation of the package here: `Link to be announced`
+You can find the complete documentation of the package here: `https://gemini-clustering.github.io/`

 ## Installation

+### Official package

 Use the following instruction for installing the package: